zenywallet/caprese/README.md

     public(importPath = "../public")
 ```

- Inside the `public:` block, `responce()` is used, which sends compressed files if the client allows to receive *Brotli* or *Deflate*.
+ Inside the `public:` block, `response()` is used, which sends compressed files if the client allows to receive *Brotli* or *Deflate*.
 It also checks the *If-None-Match* header and return *304 Not Modified* if the file has not been changed.

 Custom handling such as changing the base URL.